The Academic Honor Code and Social Code

 The Social Code describes certain rights and responsibilities of Bowdoin College students.
-Although it imposes no specific morality on students, the College requires certain standards of behavior on and off College premises to secure the safety of the College community and to ensure that the College remains a center of intellectual engagement.
-The College has an interest in the character of its students, and both on and off-campus behavior reflect a student’s character and fitness to be a member of the College community.
+The College requires certain standards of behavior on and off College premises to secure the safety of the College community and to ensure that the College remains a center of intellectual engagement.
+The College has an interest in the character of its students, and both on- and off-campus behavior reflect a student’s character and fitness to be a member of the College community.

-Individuals who suspect violations of the Academic Honor Code and/or Social Code should not attempt to resolve the issues independently, but are encouraged to refer their concerns to the Office of the Dean of Student Affairs.
+Individuals who suspect violations of the Academic Honor Code and/or Social Code should not attempt to resolve the issues independently, but should instead refer their concerns to the Office of the Dean of Students.
 The College reserves the right to impose sanctions on students who violate these codes on and off College premises, including while a student is studying away at a different institution.

 I. Definition of Terms

 Listed below are standard definitions of important terms used in the Academic Honor Code and